cBioPortal/cbioportal/docs/Authenticating-Users-via-LDAP.md

 ## Authorizing Users

-Within portal.properties, modify

-    authorization=true

-Next, please read the Wiki page on [User Authorization](User-Authorization.md), and add user rights for a single user.
+Please read the Wiki page on [User Authorization](User-Authorization.md), and add user rights for a single user.

 ## Configuring the Login.jsp Page